marionnewlevant/craft-picture/README.md

 Additionally, the style as a whole can have:

-- transform: optional Imager transformDefaults
+- transform: optional Craft transform parameters
 - lazysizes: optional value which determines whether the element is will be lazyloaded with [lazysizes](https://github.com/aFarkas/lazysizes).
 Will generate `data-srcset`, `data-sizes` and `data-src` attributes instead of `srcset`, `sizes`, and `src`.
 Will add a `class` attribute with value `class="lazyload"`, or add `lazyload` to any existing `class` attribute.
 Values are:
   - false - not lazyloaded (the default)
   - true - lazyloaded, no fallback `src` attribute